A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 And your very attention makes one gorilla bigger than the other.

-And the size matters as it influences how you feel: whether your heart palpates with anxiety, fear, and uncertainty or remains calm in anticipation and hope for a better tomorrow.
+And the size matters, as it influences how you feel: whether your heart races with anxiety, fear, and uncertainty or remains calm in anticipation and hope for a better tomorrow.

 Those emotions affect how you behave, whether you stockpile, overeat, and oversleep, or double down on a healthy regimen.